BryanANavarro/Wheel_Of_Fortune_Project/README.md

 # Wheel_Of_Fortune_Project

 The game of Wheel Of Fortune using C++
+Main objective of this program is to learn using pointers and functions.

 1. The program will ask the user to create a new game.
 2. If there is no file to read from, then the program will ask to create a file to read the word/phrase.